dutchsloot84/enterprise-synthetic-data-hub/docs/DOCKER_ENTERPRISE.md

 ## Workarounds until Internal PyPI mirror exists
 - **Workaround A: Use personal/home network where public PyPI is accessible (short-term POC).** Keep this to POC evaluation only; avoid moving data or credentials that require corporate governance.
-- **Workaround B: Prebuild the image on a network that can access PyPI and distribute it internally (POC-only).** Share the built image through an internal registry or tarball.
+- **Workaround B: Prebuild the image on a network that can access PyPI and distribute it internally (POC-only).** Share the built image through an internal registry or tarball using the same `esdh-demo` tag referenced in README commands.
 Security note: ensure the image is scanned and avoid embedding secrets.
 - **Workaround C: Use an internal index when available (preferred).** Provide `PIP_INDEX_URL`, `PIP_EXTRA_INDEX_URL`, and `PIP_TRUSTED_HOST` at build/run time or mount a pip config (see `config/pip.conf.example`).
 This keeps TLS trust anchored to enterprise-managed endpoints.
 - **Workaround D (last resort): trusted-host flags / disabling verification only with explicit warning and only for POC demos if approved.** This weakens TLS verification and should be avoided outside of time-boxed demos with risk acceptance.